sakai-mirror/sitestats/readme.txt

 --------------------------
 1. About
 2. Building/deploying
+3. Updating from previous releases
+4. Permission-sensitive pages/tools
-3. Using the tool
+5. Using the tool
-4. Known bugs/issues
+6. Known bugs/issues
-5. Contact
+7. Contact

 1. About
 -----------------------
 Site Stats is a tool for Sakai for showing site statistics by user, event, or resource.
-The tool’s main page shows a weekly snapshot of activity in the site and simple statistics.
+The tool’s main page shows a weekly/monthly/yearly snapshot of activity in the site and simple statistics (totals and averages).

-For the Sakai 2.1.x releases, use Site Stats Tool 0.2.x versions.
-For the Sakai 2.2.x releases, use Site Stats Tool 0.3.x versions.

-Currently, it has an overview page with summary information about site visits and activity, an events page listing site events per user, a resources page listing site resources accessed by user, and a preferences page.
+Currently, it has an overview page with summary information about site visits, unique site visits and activity, an events page listing site events per user, a resources page listing site resources accessed by user, and a preferences page.

-This tool is in development and is not yet optimized.
-Optimization will be done after gathering users feedback.
+There is also an administrator version of the tool, with a site list view.

+This tool is still in development.
+Somewhere in the future, an implementation will be added to gather data from the new (future) Sakai Warehouse.
 Feel free to send suggestions to ufpuv-suporte@ufp.pt or by using the SiteStats JIRA section.

 2. Building / Deploying